Experience one of the world's most incredible natural displays

 the local culture while staying out of the elements; however,

-Alaska Railroad to Fairbanks
+Boarding the Alaska Railroad to Fairbanks

 picture window to watch the route unfold.
 Enjoy a full day on the